yashmgupta/literate-robot/README.md

 # literate-robot
-paCy-powered apps with Streamlit - Simple web-app to visualize the dependency parse and part-of-speech tags using spaCy.
+spaCy-powered apps with Streamlit - Simple web-app to visualize the dependency parse and part-of-speech tags using spaCy.

 You can then run your app with streamlit run sp3.2.py.
 The app should open up in your web browser.